 After you have decided on how to file for divorce, there are several other details that you have to consider.
 These include the amount of property that each person owns and the amount of child support that each person will pay.
 The amount of property owned by one party and the amount of child support that one receives will be established through the custody and visitation schedule established during the divorce.
 The parents must meet the custody and visitation schedule set forth in the agreement or the judge will award custody to one parent.
 If neither parent contests the custody arrangement, then the judge will follow the schedule and award the children to the mother.

 Once you have all of the details worked out, you will be required to fill out divorce papers.
 These papers should include the name of the person being sued, names of the parties, the names of any witnesses that will be called during the divorce case and the final decree.
 Fill out the divorce papers thoroughly and make sure to sign them before you print them.
-You should also get a copy of the final decree, so you can read it over carefully before you sign it.
+You should also get a copy of the final decree, so you can read it over carefully before you sign it, said trinity family law in Florida.